Connecting Adults and Students to Achieve

 As part of implementing Cretin-Derham Hall’s Strategic Plan, Connecting Adults and Students to Achieve (C.A.S.A.) was designed to make connections and create a stronger community.
 Through “family gatherings,” students and adults develop relationships that can support social, emotional, spiritual, and academic needs.
 Every student and (almost) every adult in the building are involved in this program.

-Our CASA program is administered by two Coordinators, who oversee the House Directors and coordinate the agenda,activities and focus for each meeting.
+Our CASA program is administered by a Coordinator, who oversees and coordinates the agenda, activities and focus for each meeting.

-CASA is structured with 8 Houses (Faith, Courage,Truth, Wisdom, Peace, Hope, Mercy and Joy) each made up of about 8 families.
-Each family consists of 2 adults and about 20 students.
-Families meet weekly and engage in games and activities aimed at fostering stronger connections between family members.
-Houses meet about once a year.
+CASA is structured with 8 Houses (Faith, Courage,Truth, Wisdom, Peace, Hope, Mercy and Joy) each made up of about 6-7 families.
+Each family consists of 2 adults and about 18 students.
+Families meet throughout the year and engage in activities and service, aimed at fostering stronger connections between family members.
 Every student and almost every adult in the building take part in the weekly family meetings.